mperdeck/jsnlog.SimpleWorkingDemoGenerator/readme.txt

 ASP.NET Web Application

 Name:
-name of your demo project
+name of your demo project.
+Note that - is not allowed in the name.
+Use _

 location:
 C:\Dev\JSNLog\jsnlog.SimpleWorkingDemoGenerator\EmptySolution\jsnlogSimpleWorkingDemos